Proximity Home PageResources to create and apply insight

 The process is ended with a dbl-click (on the last point) and a message such as 'New marker shapefile created.' appears.
 The shapefile(s) are added to the project.

 To change a record/field value click in the cell and key in the new value.
 Clicking in any other cell following the change automatically updates the file permanently.
-There is no save operation on this form as the save operations are automatic.

 Copyright © .
 Proximity.
 All Rights Reserved.